NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, none, Attic roof only, Attic roof and gable walls, Attic floor
+     - none, Attic roof only, Attic roof and gable walls, Attic floor
      - The location of the radiant barrier in the attic.
    * - ``radiant_barrier_grade``
      - false